pr3sh/openshift/redhat_linux_admin/monitor_manage_processes.md

 1. Jobs are processes that the shell manages and each job can be idenitified by its **`job ID`**.
 2. Each job has an associated PID.
 There are three types of job statuses:
-3. Foreground: When you enter a command in a terminal window, the command occupies that terminal window until it completes.
+3. **Foreground:** When you enter a command in a terminal window, the command occupies that terminal window until it completes.
 This is a foreground job.
-2. Background: When you enter an ampersand (&) symbol at the end of a command line, the command runs without occupying the terminal window.
-The shell prompt is displayed immediately after you press Return.
-This is an example of a background job.
+3. **Background:** To execute a job and send it to the background, enter command followed by an ampersand (**`&`**) symbol at the end of a command line, the command runs without occupying the terminal window.
+The shell prompt is displayed immediately after you press
-3. Stopped: If you press Control + Z for a foreground job, or enter the stop command for a background job, the job stops.
-This job is called a stopped job.
+4. **Stopped:** Press **`Control + Z`** to stop a foreground job and **`Control  + C`** to terminate it.
+5. Each terminal is its own session, and can have a foreground process and any number of independent background processes.

 Job control is a feature of the shell which allows a single shell instance to run and manage multiple commands.
 A job is associated with each pipeline entered at a shell prompt.
 All processes in that pipeline are part of the job and are members of the same process group.
 If only one command is entered at a shell prompt, that can be considered to be a minimal “pipeline” of one command, creating a job with only one member.
 Only one job can read input and keyboard generated signals from a particular terminal window at a time.
 Processes that are part of that job are foreground processes of that controlling terminal.
 A background process of that controlling terminal is a member of any other job associated with that terminal.
 Background processes of a terminal cannot read input or receive keyboard generated interrupts from the terminal, but may be able to write to the terminal.
 A job in the background may be stopped (suspended) or it may be running.
 If a running background job tries to read from the terminal, it will be automatically suspended.
-Each terminal is its own session, and can have a foreground process and any number of independent background processes.
-A job is part of exactly one session: the one belonging to its controlling terminal.

 The ps command shows the device name of the controlling terminal of a process in the TTY column.
 Some processes, such as system daemons, are started by the system and not from a shell prompt.
 These processes do not have a controlling terminal, are not members of a job, and cannot be brought to the foreground.
 The ps command displays a question mark (?) in the TTY column for these processes.